Gaurav-714/Articles-Manager-Backend/README.md

 ### Authentication
 - `POST /auth/register/` - Register a new user.
-- `POST /auth/login/` - Log in and receive a JWT token.
+- `POST /auth/login/` - Log in and receive a JWT's access token.
 - `POST /auth/verify-otp/` - Verify email using OTP.
+- `POST /auth/resend-otp/` - Resend OTP if previous one has expired.

 ### Password Management
 - `POST /auth/forgot-password/` - Request an OTP to reset your password.